TheHutGroup/Horizon-Public-Docs/examples/login.md

 ---

 # Login
 Login is much simpler than registration in the fact that only the username and password is required.
-Currently our platform only supports email addresses as usernames but their are plans to remove this restriction long term.
+Currently our platform only supports email addresses as usernames but there are plans to remove this restriction in the long-term.

 ```graphql
 mutation Login {